epam/miew/docs/tutorials/embed.md

   - CommonJS module for [Node.js], [Browserify], and [Webpack],
   - ES2015 module for [Rollup].

-Please note that Miew doesn't work under [Node.js] directly since the major viewer requirement is WebGL rendering.
-However, it still can be installed via [NPM] and `require`-ed in your browserify or webpack-based projects.
+Please note that Miew does not work under [Node.js] directly since the major viewer requirement is WebGL rendering.
+However, you still can install it via [NPM] and `require` it in your browserify or webpack-based projects.

 [UMD module]: https://github.com/umdjs/umd